ahobobo/ahobobo.github.io/about.md

 ---
-layout: default
+layout: about-me
 title: About
 ---

 # About Me

-Hobby artist, occasional GM and coder.
+Coder, artist, and GM.